 Applicants must finish these real estate exam requirements to become a real estate agent in Massachusetts:

 - Applicants must finish forty (40) hours of approved pre-licensing education.
-To see upcoming classes and to get started visit our partner The CE Shop.
+To see upcoming classes and to get started visit our class calendar.

 - After completing the course material, applicants must complete the course’s final exam.
 This exam consists of 100 questions and you must receive a minimum score of 75% to pass.